Looking for DIY Christmas gift ideas that don’t look tacky? These 10 gift ideas are super easy, great looking and inexpensive to make!

 I’ll admit it, I’m not the most crafty person in the world.
-I do enjoy the occasional craft session but the majority of the time, I’d rather read, write, exercise, or make natural health items in my kitchen!
+I do enjoy the occasional craft session but a majority of the time, I’d rather read, write, exercise, or make amazing recipes in my kitchen!

 10 DIY Christmas Gift Ideas That Don’t Look Tacky

 These 10 DIY Christmas gift ideas don’t look tacky at all, and are very inexpensive to make.
 And while you’re shopping, don’t forget to use Ebates to get some cash back on these supplies!

 This gold sharpie mug is adorable, and who doesn’t love Ferrero Rochers?
 Make sure you visit the Dollar Tree/Dollar General for mugs – they sell nice, plain white mugs that would be perfect for this project.

 Air plants are pretty awesome, especially for someone who forgets to water their plants (like me!)
 These air plant hangers look stylish and easy to make.

 I am loving these so much I might just make some for me!